jrbartola/EightQueens/README.md

 # EightQueens
-Java Implementation for the classic Eight Queens problem
+Java Implementation for the classic Eight QueensBoard problem